SaltyMonkey/fps-manager/README.md

 - Custom modes (don't like predefined settings for configurations or they can't fit your gameplay? just rename everything or create personal configurations)
 - Optional commands (commands IS OPTIONAL and can be disabled in settings)
 - Interactive messages (Want to know details about mod automation decisions?
 Just use interactive mode)
-- Manual mode (can apply your custom settings in middle of combat - use advanced commands to overwrite automation)
+- Manual mode with input prediction (can apply your custom mode in middle of combat EVEN IF YOU CAN'T REMEMBER EXACT MODE NAME OR LAZY TO WRITE MODE NAME FULLY)

 ## FAQ